 to develop such linkages, and recommended the development of metrics to support

 related research.
 In 2011, AHRQ launched the Clinical-Community Relationships Measures

 (CCRM) project, a collaborative effort to explore how to define, measure, and evaluate

 programs that support the delivery of clinical preventive services through clinical-community

 Experts with knowledge of primary care, community-based organizations, preventive services,

-and research methods collaborated to develop a CCRM Atlas and Clinical-Community Relationships Evaluation Roadmap.
+and research methods collaborated to develop a CCRM Atlas, CCRM Atlas Supplement and a Clinical-Community Relationships Evaluation Roadmap.

 The tools are intended for researchers studying clinical-community relationships, individuals seeking to evaluate